Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 add address=fr-bod.prod.surfshark.com exchange-mode=ike2 name=FRBD profile=FRBD

-- Open the Identity tab, click on a blue plus icon and fill the Identity windows as in the picture below.
+Open the Identity tab, click on the blue plus icon, and fill in the Identity window as shown in the picture below.

-Here you will need to use the Surfshark service credentials that you have found on our website at the beginning of this tutorial.
+Now, you will need the Surfshark service credentials that you collected at the beginning of this tutorial.

 Auth.
 Method: eap